Professional interpreters are highly skilled.

-It isn’t unusual for competitors to contact us looking for interpreters.
+It isn’t unusual for competitors to contact us because they are looking for interpreters.
 However, TheBigWord’s behaviour incensed me.
 So much so, that I feel I have to publish their unsolicited email to one of our staff in full.

 So why am I so annoyed?

-Interpreting is a professional job, requiring training, normally to post graduate level.
+Interpreting is a professional job, and it requires considerable training.
+This is normally to post graduate level.
 Look at the first line of their requirements.
 The full email appears at the end of this post, and has only the names and email addresses removed: